DesignSafe-CI/DS_Use_Case_template/docs/ml_resources/usecase.md

 particular machine learning algorithm and does not necessarily indicate that this is the correct or optimal solution.

+To run the examples for yourself, first copy the directory for the example you are interested in.
+You can do this by following the links below to find the location of the associated notebooks in community data, selecting the directory of interest (e.g., 0_linear_regression for the linear regression example) you will need to navigate up one directory to make this selection and then selecting `Copy > My Data > Copy Here`.
+You can then navigate to your `My Data` and run, explore, and modify the notebooks from your user space.
+If you do not make a copy the notebooks will open as read-only and you will not be able to fully explore the examples provided.

 ### Linear Regression - (Vantassel)

 Linear regression seeks to find linear relationships between features in a dataset and an associated set of labels